Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression: Introduction

-where $\uline{\cF_b}$ is a {\em bounded} subset of $\cH_K$, given by \eqref{def_local_ball} of \cref{sec_theory_KRR_proof}.
+where $\uline{\cF_b}$ is a {\em bounded} subset of $\cH_K$, given by \cref{def_local_ball} of \cref{sec_theory_KRR_proof}.
 We use $\EE_n$ in this paper to denote the expectation with respect to the empirical measure of $n$ i.i.d. samples.
-To further address the unboundedness of $Y$, we need to bound the cross-term $\EE_n [\epsilon (f\circ \wh g)(X) - \epsilon (\fh \circ \wh g)(X)]$ uniformly over $f \in \uline{\cF_b}$.
-To accomplish this, we employ both the empirical process theory based on local Rademacher complexity from \cite{bartlett2005local} and the integral operator approach, as detailed in \cref{sec_cross_term}; see also \cref{lem_epsilon}.
+Since $Y$ could also be unbounded, we need to bound the cross-term $\EE_n [\epsilon (f\circ \wh g)(X) - \epsilon (\fh \circ \wh g)(X)]$ uniformly over $f \in \uline{\cF_b}$.
+This is accomplished by employing both the empirical process theory based on local Rademacher complexity from \cite{bartlett2005local} and the integral operator approach, as detailed in \cref{sec_cross_term}; see also \cref{lem_epsilon}.
 Our analysis only requires moment conditions on the regression error $\epsilon$.
-Finally, the local Rademacher complexity technique from \cite{bartlett2005local} is applied once again to control the remaining bounded components in the empirical process \eqref{emp_process}.
-Due to our new hybrid approach, the analysis can be easily applied to learning algorithms in \eqref{def_KRR} in which other convex loss functions are used in place of the squared loss, as demonstrated in \cref{sec_general_loss}.
+Finally, we again apply the local Rademacher complexity technique of \cite{bartlett2005local} to control the remaining bounded components of the empirical process \eqref{emp_process}.
+Notably, our hybrid approach extends to learning algorithms in \eqref{def_KRR} that use convex losses beyond the squared loss, as illustrated in \cref{sec_general_loss}.